Linear Model and Extensions: Homework problems

-Remark: This problem extends the linear discriminant model in Section \ref{subsec:Inverse-model-gaussian-mixture} to the quadratic discriminant model by allowing for heteroskedasticity in the conditional Normality of $x$ given $y$.
+Remark: Theorem \ref{thm::inverse-logit-qda} extends the linear discriminant model in Section \ref{subsec:Inverse-model-gaussian-mixture} to the quadratic discriminant model by allowing for heteroskedasticity in the conditional Normality of $x$ given $y$ \citep{cornfield1962joint}.
 It implies the logistic model with the linear, quadratic, and interaction terms of the basic covariates.